Shawn Bayern: Biography

-After his computing career, Bayern went to Boalt Law at the University of California at Berkeley.
-There he was editor-in-chief of the California Law Review and first in his class at graduation.
+After his computing career, Bayern went to Berkeley Law.
+There, he was editor-in-chief of the California Law Review and first in his class at graduation.
 He then worked as a law clerk for Harris Hartz of the Tenth Circuit Court of Appeals.
-He has worked in the Office of the Solicitor General, on the Appellate Staff of the Civil Division of the Department of Justice, in the chambers of a United States District Judge in California, and at Covington & Burling, a Washington law firm.
+He has also worked in the Office of the Solicitor General, on the Appellate Staff of the Civil Division of the Department of Justice, in the chambers of a United States District Judge in California, and at Covington & Burling, a Washington law firm.
+In 2017, he was elected to the American Law Institute and serves as advisor to several Restatement projects.

-Bayern is currently an assistant professor at Florida State University College of Law, and also has served as a visiting assistant professor of law at Duke Law School.
+Bayern is currently the Larry and Joyce Beltz Professor at Florida State University College of Law and also has served as a visiting professor of law at Duke Law School, Northwestern University Pritzker School of Law, and Berkeley Law.
+His books have critiqued law and economics, and he is known for developing new theories for Algorithmic entities.